marcaaron/FMS-To-CSV/README.md

 `node index.js`

-**Option 2:**
+**Option 2:** (Recommended)

 Leave your text file named whatever it is and run the command:

 `node index.js <your file name here>`

-If everything went smoothly you should have a new directory named `/temp` and a file inside called `data.json`.
+If everything went smoothly you should find two files inside the `/tmp` directory.
+A CSV and a JSON both either matching the filename you provided or "fms".

-If you'd like to turn this into a CSV file then you'll have to run one additional command.

-`node json2csv.js`

-This should create a file called `data.csv` in the same directory as the `data.json` file.

-## Notes
+## Note

-If you must run these scripts against multiple files I would suggest you first rename the `data.json` and/or `data.csv` files.
-If you run the script twice in a row you will end up with duplicate data.
-So make sure to run each script only once.

-e.g.

-Run the script.

-Rename `data.csv` to `<somethingelse>.csv`

-Delete the `data.csv` and `data.json` files.

-Re-Run the script on a new text file.
+This program will automatically look for an existing file inside `/tmp` that matches either the filename you provided or the default `fms.txt`.
+If you attempt to run a script on a previously converted TXT file and it's corresponding CSV file is present in the `/tmp` directory it will ask if you'd like to overwrite it.
+This will not have any impact on the input TXT file.
+But I'd recommended to either change the filename of the file you'd like to convert and provide that re: Option 2 above or rename the output file and place it somewhere outside of the `/tmp` directory.